fravoll/solidity-patterns/docs/proxy_delegate.md

 Besides these negative consequences, the Proxy Delegate pattern is an efficient way to separate the upgrading mechanism from contract design.
 It allows for upgradeability, without breaking any dependencies.

 ## Known Uses
 Implementations of the Proxy Delegate pattern are more likely to be found in bigger DApps, containing a large number of contracts.
 One example for this is [Augur](https://github.com/AugurProject/augur-core/blob/master/source/contracts/libraries/Delegator.sol), a prediction market that lets users bet on the outcome of future events.
-Another example is the [EtherRouter contract of Colony](https://github.com/JoinColony/colonyNetwork/blob/develop/contracts/EtherRouter.sol), which is a platform for creating decentralized organizations.
-In both cases, Augur and Colony, the address of the upgradeable contract is not stored in the proxy itself, but in some kind of address resolver.
+In this case the address of the upgradeable contract is not stored in the proxy itself, but in some kind of address resolver.

 [**< Back**](https://fravoll.github.io/solidity-patterns/)